 Our kids can learn from hearing people’s different stories

 If we don’t share our stories with our kids, they only see where we are now.
 They may think we miraculously somehow got to our path in life.
 They don’t know about our missteps and what we learned from our experiences, and what we would have done differently.
-Our kids should not only hear about our own stories but of other family members and friends.
+Our kids should not only hear about our own stories but those of other family members and friends.
 We all have our unique paths and our kids can learn from each of them.

 What is your story that you will share with your kids?
 Tell us in the comments below.
 Encourage others to share their stories around the Thanksgiving table.
 I guarantee your kids will get some great life lessons that will help them as they move forward into adulthood.